Delphine LaLaurie: In popular culture

+The 2000 horror film The St. Francisville Experiment is loosely based on the story of Delphine LaLaurie.

 Kathy Bates portrayed a heavily fictionalized version of the character in the third season of the anthology television series American Horror Story to widespread critical acclaim and earned a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for her performance.
 In the series, some of her actions are conflated with those of Elizabeth Bathory such as when she applies blood to her skin to appear younger.